 Another important obstacle to balancing sugar and dropping pounds is your stress.
 Poor coping strategies for high stress situations will keep your body in the mode where each one of your stress hormones mobilizes to provide for your survival.
 Think of it: you are a mammal.
 Nature wisely created many beautifully working protective responses in your body to give you a good chance at survival.
 Let’s imagine a chain reaction of events: you have spotted a dangerous animal, experienced stress, and are pumping adrenaline so you can run away from the danger.
 To successfully run you need some support with extra blood sugar!

 Now back to reality: while you are feeling stress, tossing and turning in your bed at night, sitting in front of your computer, or driving your car, your body is helping you to run from a dangerous animal; it is pumping your blood sugar higher and higher.

 At Water’s Edge Natural Medicine we have the privilege and opportunity to serve hundreds of patients who are suffering from impaired sugar metabolism, diabetes and obesity.
 We have developed state-of-the-art treatment protocols and coaching techniques that appreciate the uniqueness of each individual’s metabolism and help patients to get control of their blood sugar.
 We empower our patients with every necessary tool to improve their diet, to balance hormones and to safely lose and keep off significant amounts of weight.

 Stop and do not reach for that cookie.
 Do not give up on your weight loss or balancing your blood sugar.
-Call us!
+Call (206) 966-4522 today!
 We are here to help.